ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 ~~~~
 {: #fig-workflow-pull artwork-align="center" title="ALTO TIPS Workflow Supporting Client Pull"}

+For server push, the TIPS requires support of HTTP server push, a new feature in
+HTTP/2 and HTTP/3 that is not widely supported yet.
+A non-normative, unreviewed
+specification for this mode is given in {{push}}.

-## TIPS over a Single HTTP Connection {#single-http}
+## TIPS Management over a Single HTTP Connection {#single-http}

 A key requirement in the current new transport extension is that a client must
-interact with the ALTO server using a single persistent HTTP connection, and the
+interact with the ALTO server using a single persistent HTTP connection to
-life cycle of the TIPS views are bounded to that specific connection.
-This
+manage a TIPS view, and the life cycle of the TIPS view are bounded to that
-design is due to the following reasons:
+specific connection.
+This design is due to the following reasons:

 The first reason is to reduce the management complexity in modern server
 deployment technologies.
 As microservices are becoming the new trend of web